Point-to-Point Integration: When to Use It and When Not To

 We discovered this first-hand when surveying our customers: Before using Workato, the leader in integration-led automation, the majority of our respondents said that they weren’t building integrations fast enough.

-A stat that highlights the fact that business users struggled to implement integrations and automations fast enough before using Workato
+62% of surveyed business users weren't able to implement integrations & automations fast enough prior to using Workato

 Though some of these respondents may have previously relied on an ESB, a traditional integration platform as a service (iPaaS) or on native integrations, it’s fair to assume that many used point-to-point integrations.